Frequently Asked Questions

 How are the panhandlers we see on the streets or homeless living in encampments related to Family Gateway?

 We don’t house what you may think of us “typical homeless.”
 Those we see panhandling on the street, or living under a bridge are the most visible of our city’s homeless population.
 It is likely rare that you’ve seen a homeless mother and children in the street.
-Family Gateway serves those who are mostly invisible to us, as they sleep in their cars, “coach surf” from place to place, and live in and out of hotels.
+Family Gateway serves those who are mostly invisible to us, as they sleep in their cars, “couch surf” from place to place, and live in and out of hotels.
 Those who manage the homeless census in Dallas by counting those in shelters and on the street on a given day during the year, indicate that there are 5,000 homeless families in our city.
 DISD, which tracks homeless children through a different mechanism, shows a much larger number than that.

 What can we do about the lack of affordable housing?

 We are actively participating at the highest levels of our organization on the Mayor’s Commission on Homelessness to be sure that children and families are not forgotten in the discussion around our city’s challenges.
 We are also partnering with Matthews Southwest as a non-profit partner to help facilitate the development of more affordable housing complexes in our area.

 Is there a religious or faith-based component here?

 We have strong ties to a number of religious institutions that support this important work.
 We are firm believers in respecting all religious backgrounds and are careful not to emphasize a particular set of beliefs over another.
 We encourage our families to develop their individual spiritual lives, according to their own faith backgrounds.